Looking for Help?

 Skull Fractures: Key Statistics

-Incidence of Skull Fractures
+- Incidence of Skull Fractures

-Approximately 50% of basilar skull fractures are linked to other serious injuries, including intracranial hemorrhage, complicating management strategies, as reported by NCBI Bookshelf.
+As many as 50% of basilar skull fractures may be linked to other serious injuries, including intracranial hemorrhage, which complicates management strategies. - Complications from Skull Fractures

 Complications from skull fractures may include cerebrospinal fluid leaks and cranial nerve injuries, which need careful monitoring and possibly surgical intervention.
 A systematic review highlighted that up to 55% of pediatric basilar skull fractures presented with intracranial hematoma or hemorrhage.